What's the Difference Between Facial and Body Acne Care?

 There’s a good reason they are all over TikTok, Instagram and everywhere else — they work.
 Like, almost magically.
 Originally used for wound dressing, hydrocolloid creates a moist healing environment while gel-forming agents suck all of the gunk and pus out of a pimple.
 Look for pimple patches made from high-quality hydrocolloid designed to be used on facial skin, so you don’t end up with redness or irritation.

-hydrocolloid is one of those acne treatments that work great for both face and body!
+Hydrocolloid is one of those acne treatments that work great for both face and body!
 Try Mighty Patch Surface to cover larger areas on your back and chest.

 After the pus is gone, there’s typically redness, flakiness and post-blemish bumps that keep you from getting back to your pre-pimple glow.
 But don’t be tempted to dab on a harsh spot treatment that can do more damage than good.
 Using a skin soother full of replenishing antioxidants and peptides can leave your skin feeling soft, silky and renewed.
 Rescue Balm is one that can be used on both your face and body to push your comeback into hyperspeed.